-- To reappoint Ernst & Young, S.L., tax number B78970506, registered office at Plaza Pablo Ruiz Picasso, s/n, Madrid, as Auditor of the Company, to audit the 2008 annual accounts and directors' reports of Ebro Puleva, S.A. and its consolidated group.
+- To appoint DELOITTE, S.L., tax number B79104469, registered office at Plaza Pablo Ruiz Picasso, 1 - Torre Picasso, Madrid, as Auditor of the Company and its Group for a period of three years, to audit the separate and consolidated annual accounts and directors' reports of Ebro Puleva, S.A. corresponding to the years 2009, 2010 and 2011.

-Votes for 111,235,095; Votes against 1,112; Blank votes: 0; Abstentions 1,500; Total votes cast 111,236,207

-RESOLUTION FOUR

-- To authorise the Board to begin the necessary studies and contacts to explore the possibilities of a sale or spinoff and flotation of the Ebro Puleva sugar business and other related agro-industrial businesses, authorising the Board fully, on completion of the corresponding process, to either effect one or other operation within a period of twenty-four months, ensuring the most beneficial solution for the company's interests, or abandon it if market conditions are unfavourable.
-This authorisation includes, but is by no means limited to:

-- .
-The choice between sale or spin-off, according to market circumstances. - .
-Definition of the exact perimeter of the businesses, assets and liabilities, rights and obligations of the Ebro Puleva Group to be included in the operation, which may include, apart from the sugar business and related agroindustrial businesses, other minor agro-industrial businesses outside the strategic core businesses of the Ebro Puleva Group. - .
-The terms and conditions of the purchase and sale agreement or the total or partial spin-off agreement. - .
-The possibility of abandoning the operation if market conditions are unfavourable.

-Votes for 109,082,927; Votes against 1; Blank votes: 0; Abstentions 357,975; Total votes cast 110,879,732

-RESOLUTION FIVE
+This resolution was approved by a majority of 99.986% of the voting capital present and represented.

+ITEM EIGHT ON THE AGENDA

-- To authorise the Board to buy back own shares and authorise subsidiaries to acquire shares in the parent company, by purchase or under any other title for a consideration, subject to the limits and requisites established in section 75 and Supplementary Provision One.2 of the current Corporations Act, as follows: - .
-The par value of the shares thus acquired, when added to those already held by the company or its subsidiaries, shall not exceed 5% of the capital at any time. - .
-After making the acquisition, the company shall be able to fund the reserve stipulated in section 79.3 of the Corporations Act without reducing the capital, the legal reserve or any undistributable reserves established in the bylaws. - .
-The shares thus acquired shall be fully paid up. - .
-The minimum and maximum price or consideration for the acquisition shall be, respectively, the equivalent of the par value of the own shares purchased and their price on an official secondary market at the time of purchase.
+- To authorise the Board to buy back own shares and authorise subsidiaries to acquire shares in the parent company, by purchase or any other transaction for value, subject to the limits and requisites established in section 75 and Supplementary Provision One.2 of the current Corporations Act, as follows:

+- The par value of the shares thus acquired, when added to those already held by the company or its subsidiaries, shall not exceed 5% of the capital at any time.

+- After making the acquisition, the company shall be able to fund the reserve stipulated in section 79.3 of the Corporations Act without reducing the capital, the legal reserve or any undistributable reserves established in the bylaws.

+- The shares thus acquired shall be fully paid up.

+- The minimum and maximum price or consideration for the acquisition shall be the equivalent of the par value of the own shares purchased and their price on an official secondary market at the time of purchase, respectively.

-By virtue of this authorisation, the Board may, by direct resolution or by delegation to the Executive Committee or to such person or persons as the Board may authorise for this purpose, buy back own shares to hold them as treasury stock, dispose of them or, as the case may be, redeem them, reducing the capital accordingly, according to the delegation made below, within the limits established in law and in fulfilment of the conditions stipulated in this resolution.
+By virtue of this authorisation, the Board may, by direct resolution or by delegation to the Executive Committee or to such person or persons as the Board may authorise for this purpose, buy back own shares to hold them as treasury stock, dispose of them or, as the case may be, redeem them, reducing the capital accordingly, under the delegation made below, within the limits established in law and in fulfilment of the conditions stipulated in this resolution.
 This authorisation is also extended to the possibility of acquiring own shares to be delivered directly to employees or executives of the company or its group, as an alternative to monetary remuneration; this will by no means imply an increase in the total remuneration received by such employees or executives.

 The authorisation contemplated in this resolution is granted for no more than eighteen months from the date of this Annual General Meeting and covers all treasury stock transactions made on the terms stipulated herein, without having to be reiterated for each purchase or acquisition, and all transfers to or earmarking of reserves made in pursuance of the Corporations Act.
-The authorisation granted to the Board to buy back own shares subject to the limits and requisites established in section 75 of the current Corporations Act, approved at the Annual General Meeting held on 18 April 2007, is hereby rendered null and void.
+The authorisation granted to the Board to buy back own shares subject to the limits and requisites established in section 75 of the current Corporations Act, approved at the Annual General Meeting held on 9 June 2008, is hereby rendered null and void.

-- To reduce the capital to redeem the company shares acquired by Ebro Puleva or other companies in its Group, against the capital (for the par value) and unappropriated reserves (for the amount of the acquisition in excess of such par value), by such amounts as may be deemed fit from time to time, up to the maximum number of own shares held at any time. - To delegate to the Board the power to execute this resolution to reduce the capital, which it may do on one or several occasions, or to render it null and void, within a period not exceeding 18 months from the date of this AGM, doing whatsoever may be required by law for this purpose.
+- To reduce the capital to redeem the company shares acquired by Ebro Puleva or other companies in its Group, against the capital (for the par value) and unappropriated reserves (for the amount of the acquisition in excess of such par value), by such amounts as may be deemed fit from time to time, up to the maximum number of own shares held at any time.

+- To delegate to the Board the power to execute this resolution to reduce the capital, which it may do on one or several occasions, or to render it null and void, within a period not exceeding 18 months from the date of this AGM, doing whatsoever may be required by law for this purpose.